 One thing that hasn’t changed, however, is a dedication to always be a place where LGBTQ people are safe, welcome and needed, working in unison to create a better tomorrow for the region’s LGBTQ people.

 Current programs include the following, which include links to more detailed information on each focus area:

 The Center’s safe, affirming, and supportive environment has a special focus on youth who are questioning their sexuality and developing their personal identity.
 Center programs support vulnerable and homeless LGBTQ youth to improve their health, economic status, self-esteem, and self-sufficiency for making positive life choices with the following programs.

 Most services are housed in the Q-Spot and include a drop-in center, support groups, youth & family events, linkages, life skills development, showers, and laundry facilities.

 Services include Covered California enrollment, HIV testing, safer sex supplies, HIV prevention education and support, culturally responsive trainings, and suicide prevention.

 Whether you are new to town or experiencing a significant life crisis, the Center is open six days a week to meet clients and offer referrals for services, social groups, places of worship, doctors, therapists, businesses, and more.

 All listings are LGBTQ affirming and are interviewed by Center staff or volunteers.

-This space provides a place to chill, talk with someone and get connected to additional resources.
+This space provides a place to chill and to talk with someone and get connected to additional resources.

-Our volunteer program offers an opportunity to change lives and create a more inclusive community for LGBT people.
+Our volunteer program offers an opportunity to change lives and create a more inclusive community for LGBTQ people.